mitranim/wordplay/readme.md

 workflog © M

-peeriod (peer approval interval) © M
+peeriod (peer approval interval; an observed interval; a time of equals, or perhaps of best among equals) © M

 developears (developers who listen) © VA